pwildconfluentio/cwd/README.md

 To log into Splunk to see the dashboards, browse to your URL/splunk

 Login creds are admin:Password1 (I will suggest you change this when you first login).

+The above image shows metrics observability in Grafana.
+This is easy to setup but requires an account and credentials for grafana.net.
+Configuration is performed on the grafana side after API keys are created.
+It is not automated within the script.